Financial-Times/x-dash/packages/x-engine/README.md

 };
 ```

-You can then install and use `x-` components in your client-side code seamlessly:
+You can then install and use `x-` components in your client-side code:

 ```jsx
 import React from 'react';